microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 Panels are shown below the editor area and contain views like Output and Integrated Terminal.

 - `panel.background`: Panel background color.
-- `panel.border`: Panel border color on the top separating to the editor.
+- `panel.border`: Panel border color to separate the panel from the editor.
+- `panel.dropBackground`: Drag and drop feedback color for the panel title items.
+The color should have transparency so that the panel entries can still shine through.
 - `panelTitle.activeBorder`: Border color for the active panel title.
 - `panelTitle.activeForeground`: Title color for the active panel.
 - `panelTitle.inactiveForeground`: Title color for the inactive panel.

 ## Status Bar Colors